facelessuser/coloraide/docs/src/markdown/interpolation.md

 )
 ```

-While `progress` sets an easing function for the all interpolation operation, we can set easing functions between two
+While `progress` sets an easing function for all interpolation operation, we can also set easing functions between two
 specific colors as well:

 ```playground